 Before we dive in, let’s all get a good look at this before photo.
-I shared the details on what we had planned for the space a few weeks back, and told you exactly why we were planning this budget friendly kitchen makeover in the first place.
+I shared the details of what we had planned for the space a few weeks back and told you exactly why we were planning this budget friendly kitchen makeover in the first place.

-Yep, there’s cows.
-BUT in her defense, the cows and farmhouse vibe is a lot more modern than it was previously, so it should at least carry them through for the next 25 years right?
+Yep, there are cows.
+But in her defense, the cows and farmhouse vibe is a lot more modern than it was previously, so it should at least carry them through for the next 25 years right?

 My mom has a lot of antiques that we wanted to keep in the new modern farmhouse kitchen, like these metal cookie cutters and basically everything on that chicken shelf.
 Oh, and that shelf?
 She painted those chickens when she was younger!
 I definitely did not get her painting talent.
 I think she gave all of those genes to my brother.

 This hutch is filled with family heirlooms and other antique dishes.
 The hutch itself is actually a furniture makeover that she did back before I was even born.

 She rescued it from an old farmhouse they lived in previously.
 It was covered in green milk paint that she stripped off and refinished with stain.
 She even joked with me about painting furniture saying that her generation removed all of the paint my grandma’s generation put on furniture, and now mine is coming in and painting it again.

 I can’t imagine stripping paint from something like this, can you?!
 Kind of makes me rethink painting wood furniture.

 The artwork next to the hutch is actually made from pictures of vegetables she cut out of old seed catalogs.
 It was hanging in the kitchen originally too, but found a new home in the dining area.